-During the winter, lithium batteries should not be charged if the temperature is below 30 degrees Fahrenheit.
-To help prevent the batteries from reaching these temperatures, an internal heating element has been installed, which will engage when the temperature drops below 35 degrees Fahrenheit.
+During the winter, lithium batteries will not take a proper charge if the temperature is below 35°F. To help prevent the batteries from reaching these temperatures, an internal heating element has been installed, which will engage when the temperature drops below 35°F, if the key switch is turned ON.
 The heating element will automatically engage and disengage, depending on the temperature, and does not require any user involvement.

-When storing your touring coach, a key switch located by the rear multiplex display, can be used to turn OFF the battery heaters.
+When storing your touring coach, a key switch located by the central multiplex display, can be used to turn OFF the battery heaters.
 This will prevent any parasitic battery draws from the heaters, while the coach is in storage.

-It is recommended that the battery heater's key switch be turned ON any time the coach is in use.LPG System
+It is recommended that the battery heater's be turned ON if the outside ambient temperature will drop below 35°F.

+LPG System